ucla-vision/xivo/README.md

 Have fun!

-## Install
+## Build

-To install the state estimator and dependencies, execute the `build.sh` script in the root directory of the project.
+To build the state estimator and dependencies, execute the `build.sh` script in the root directory of the project.

 ## Usage